-Boris Johnson: Robert Buckland appointed new Welsh secretary
+Boris Johnson: Welsh Secretary Robert Buckland took job because PM quit

 - Published